 This item could act as advance publicity, as well as serving as a brief programme.
 The show was cinevariety, including Animated Photographs and many of Devant’s illusions in Zauberwunder.
 See Devant and early cinema for similar items.

 The information about the show makes use of a glowing report from the Herne Bay Argus, 20 August 1898.
-It is likely that the publicity would have been used to promote the appearance of the show in Ramsgate starting 29 August 1998.
+It is likely that the publicity would have been used to promote the appearance of the show at the Folkstone Town Hall starting 22 August or in Ramsgate starting 29 August 1898.
 The same performers are listed – see N1928.
 See Devant and early cinema for similar items.